shshetudev/Journey_Of_Bash_Scripting/README.md

 <h1>How to run a bash script file?</h1>
 <ul>
   <li>
     <b> One time process only:</b> If you are a linux user, first check where you bash exists.
 Open the terminal (press CRTL+T) and execute the command: <i>which bash</i>.
-It will show you the dirctroy where you bash exists.
+It will show you the dirctroy where bash exists.
 In my case it gives the output: <i>/usr/bin/bash</i>.
   </li>
   <li> <b>Cloning the project: </b> In the terminal, execute the command: <i>git clone https://github.com/shshetudev/Journey_Of_Bash_Scripting.git</i></li>
   <li> <b>Forking the project: </b> You can also Fork the project if you want.
 Just click the fork button on the upper right hand side.</li>